PritamChakrabortyShuvo/Deep-Learning-Film-Violence-Classifier/Thesis-Summary.md

 ### 3. Training and Evaluation
 The dataset was split into **training**, **validation** & **testing sets** maintaining class balance.
 The model was trained using forward and backward propagation, with **regularization techniques** like **dropout** to **prevent overfitting**.

+## Workflow
+The workflow of this project is as follows:

+### 1. Data Collection
+A dataset of 600 video sequences (300 violent and 300 non-violent) from 350 movies including Bollywood, Korean & Hollywood films was compiled.
+Each sequence was 2-5 seconds long with 5 manually selected frames.

+### 2. Preprocessing
+Movie scenes were manually edited & frames were extracted for classification.
+These frames were then labeled as violent or non-violent & prepared for model training.

+### 3. Feature Extraction
+**InceptionV3** was used to extract key spatial features from the frames.

+### 4. Modeling
+A combination of **CNN** & **LSTM** was used to capture both **spatial** and **temporal features** from the movie scenes.

+### Training
+The dataset was split into training, validation, and testing sets.
+The model was trained using forward and backward propagation, with dropout to prevent overfitting.

+### Evaluation
+The model was evaluated using metrics like **accuracy** & **loss** along with **ROC curves**.